-Delegates on this Understanding Data Protection & GDPR course will gain a clear understanding of the reforms to data protection, learn the tools to effectively identify and manage risk, avoid hefty fines, and leave with the confidence and knowledge to comply with the Data Protection Act.
+This Understanding Data Protection & GDPR course is an opportunity to gain a clear understanding of the reforms to data protection, learn the tools to effectively identify and manage risk, avoid hefty fines, and leave with the confidence and knowledge to comply with the GDPR.

 Trainer's Welcome and Clarification of Learning Objectives